Custom Forging Services

 • Open die forging: also known as smith forging, involves the use of two dies usually flat in shape, the dies do not enclose the workpiece, which allows it to flow everywhere except where it contacts the dies, the operator needs to orient and position the part to get the desired shape.
 The main benefits of open die forging are continuous grain flow, reduced voids, increased strength and fatigue resistance, improved microstructure, finer grain size, and better internal quality.
 Open-die forgings can be worked into discs, hubs, blocks, shafts, sleeves, cylinders, flats, plates, and some custom shapes.

-• Press Forging: involves slowly applying a continuous pressure or force, which can be used to perform all types of forging.
+• Press Forging: involves slowly applying a continuous pressure or force, which can be used to perform all types of metal forging.
 The main advantage of press forging is that it can deform the whole workpiece and control the internal strain by controlling the compression rate of die forging operation.

-Advantages of Forging
+Advantages of Metal Forgings

 • Forging can produce stronger parts than casting or machining.
 Continuous texture variation improves the strength characteristics.